 which are held true for the perfect cavity considered.
 Here $\vec{n}$ is the normal to the surface $S$ of the cavity.
 It is easily to show, that $E_x(z,t)$ represents itself a standing wave along z-direction.

-Let us analyse the solutions of Maxwell equations for EM-field in a cavity in comparison with known solutions from the literature to pay the attention to some mathematical details, which have however substantial physical conclusions, allowing to extend our insight to EM-field nature.
-For given reasons, despite on analysis simplicity, we will produce the consideration in detail.
+Let us analyse the solutions of Maxwell equations for EM-field in a cavity in comparison with known solutions from the literature and to draw the attention to some mathematical details, which have, however, substantial physical consequences, allowing to extend our insight to EM-field nature.
+For given reasons, despite on analysis simplicity, we will produce the consideration in details.
+Using the equation